scoutorg/troop31/site/content/laws.md

 title: The Scout Law
 type: laws
 page: /laws.html
-image: /img/products/jumbotron.jpg
+image: /img/home/jumbotron.jpg
 heading: The Scout Law
 description: The Scout Law consists of twelve points intended to guide the behavior and decisions of scouts and scouters.
 laws:
   - name: Trustworthy
     text: >
       A Scout tells the truth.
 He keeps his promises.
-Honests is part of his code of conduct.
+Honesty is part of his code of conduct.
 People can depend on him.
   - name: Loyal
     text: >
-      A Scout is true to his familt, Scout leaders, friends, school, and nation.
+      A Scout is true to his family, Scout leaders, friends, school, and nation.
   - name: Helpful
     text: >
       A Scout is concerned about other people.
 He does things willingly for others